Step 5: How to create a portfolio website that impresses hiring managers

 The finished product and next steps

 Take a deep breath.
 It’s done.
-You’ll need to come back to update your website with blogs and portfolio projects in the future, but that’s not an issue now that you have a handle on everything.
+You’ll need to come back to update your website with blogs and portfolio projects in the future, but that’s going to feel empowering, not like a chore.

 By the end of this road map you should have: